dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Traders are always watching for signs that a market is overdone.
 They will exit Bitcoin for the next great thing.
 1. Your attention has value, personal cryptocurrency will advertise it.
 Cryptocurrencies open the door to a world where everyone has their price.
 1. When investing in Bitcoin dont think like a day trader, think like a believer.
 Buy, hold, and pray.
+1. Blockchain ID system enables consumers to control and share their personal information without going through centralized systems that create "honeypots" of valuable information that are vulnerable to hackers.